Alexander Isak: Newcastle striker wants to leave amid Liverpool interest - but what happens now?

 There is an outside chance of Isak's departure happening in those circumstances.
 But it would leave Newcastle very light on striker reinforcements.

+Newcastle had a bid of £35m, plus add-ons, rejected by Brentford last Wednesday.

-It's going to be a very tense last couple of weeks, it feels like a line in the sand was drawn from both parties last night, and Newcastle's stance on the issue has hardened on the back of Isak's statements.
+It's going to be a very tense last week, it feels like a line in the sand was drawn from both parties last night, and Newcastle's stance on the issue has hardened on the back of Isak's statements.
 There is a feeling that Isak has done himself no favours by making that statement.

 Does player power work?